YeriAddict/iris-recognition/README.md

 - LDA Projection: Project feature vectors into a lower-dimensional space.

 - Nearest Center Classifier: Match the projected vector to the nearest class center in the reduced space using L1, L2, or Cosine distance.
+It supports both identification and verification modes used in biometrics.

 ### 6. Performance Evaluation (PerformanceEvaluation.py)